-In most bands, the drummer is always almost invisible.
+In most bands, the best metronome for drummers is always almost invisible.
 You will only see the lead guitarist or solo taking the full stage.

 Now imagine your favorite band is playing.
 What can you here behind the song?